 Create a Legacy After

 If your loved one would’ve been part of your baby’s life, don’t let death end the relationship.
 Talk about that person to your baby.
 Start early on.
 Call them by the name your child would’ve used.
 When they get older, you can explain what happened.
 Young children are usually quite accepting of simple explanations, such as: “So and so died.
 That means you can’t see them again, but you can look at pictures, talk about them, and keep them in your heart.”

 Some mothers keep their grief to themselves.
 My mom rarely spoke about her father, who died when she was eight.
 I can only assume she did so partly to protect me from such terrible sadness, but I wanted to know about him and how she coped with such a loss.
 It might have helped me with my own.

 When the baby arrives, your grief will not stop.
 This may come as a relief or a hardship, but it’s the truth.
-Having a new baby is all encompassing, and for a while, you’ll be in survival mode.
-You may go days without grieving, you may grieve even more fiercely.
-I remember feeling a secondary loss, a strange sort of guilt, for losing touch with the all-encompassing nature of my grief.
+Having a new baby is all encompassing and, for a while, you’ll be in survival mode.
+You may go days without grieving.
+Then, you may grieve even more fiercely.
+I remember feeling a secondary loss, a strange sort of guilt for losing touch with the all-encompassing nature of my grief.
 It might have helped to know it’s okay to step back, or compartmentalize it temporarily.

 Just don’t ignore it.
 Check in with your grief when you can.
 This may seem impossible, especially in the early weeks, but even a few minutes of writing in a journal or taking a short walk can help.